-Listing the requirements will help you as well as the applicant to understand if he/she is the right fit or not.
-An effective way to narrow down this is to create a questionnaire where the candidate will be required to answer without being vague.
+Listing the requirements will help you, as well as the applicant, to understand if he/she is the right fit or not.
+An effective way to narrow down this is to create a questionnaire that the candidate must answer without being vague.

 #2 Managing talent acquisition costs

-Most companies these days rely heavily on cost-per-hire metrics to hire talent for unfulfilled positions, making it a bit tough for their HR departments.
-Research and data prove that most candidates want more than just favorable infrastructure and good leadership to go into a new job.
+Most companies rely heavily on cost-per-hire metrics to hire talent for unfulfilled positions, making it a bit tough for their HR departments.
+Research and data prove that most candidates want more than just good infrastructure and good leadership to enter a new job.